 We cannot assure you that you will receive the voting materials in time to ensure that you can instruct the depositary to vote your ordinary shares.
-In addition, the depositary and its agents are not responsible for failing to carry out voting instructions or for the manner of carrying out voting instructions you may not be able to exercise voting rights and there may be nothing you can do if your ordinary shares are not voted as you requested.
+In addition, the depositary and its agents are not responsible for failing to you may not be able to exercise voting rights and there may be nothing you can do if your ordinary shares are not voted as you requested.
 In order to give you a reasonable opportunity to instruct the depositary as to the exercise of voting rights relating to deposited securities, if we request the Depositary to act, we agree to give the depositary notice of any such meeting and details concerning the matters to be voted upon at least 60 days in advance of the meeting date.